bd/twidor/README.md

 The anchor buton is always appears in the top row of the small grid.
 Here, "SP" is on the index finger, left column.

-The small box labeled "m" shows the button location relative to the small grid: ring finger, middle column.
+The small box labeled "m" shows the location of the second button of the chord, relative to the small grid: ring finger, middle column.
 On the twiddler, the physical button is labeled "g".

 Here are some of the two-button chords on the left column of buttons:
 * <kbd>DEL + SP</kbd>, index and middle fingers, sends "o".